 The Historic Yield reflects distributions declared over the past twelve months as a percentage of the mid-market price of the fund, as at the date shown.
 It does not include any entry charge and investors may be subject to tax on their distributions.
 The fund’s ongoing charge is charged to capital.
 This has the effect of increasing the distributions for the year by the amount of the ongoing charge and constraining the fund’s capital performance to an equivalent extent.

 Where Invesco Perpetual has expressed views and opinions, these may change.
-Where securities are mentioned they do not necessarily represent a specific portfolio holding and do not constitute a recommendation to purchase or sell.
+Where securities are mentioned they do not necessarily represent a specific portfolio holding and do not constitute a recommendation to purchase, hold or sell.